 Students who initially earn a final grade of A or B may not retake the level

-Students who initially earn a final grade of C in TOEFL class may repeat the level only if it is offered in the next session.
+Students who initially earn a final grade of C in TOEFL class may repeat the level only if it is offered in the next session

-Students who earned a grade of C in TOEFL class and wish to re-take the level must request an interview with the Director of Education.
-Therein he/she must be prepared to explain his/her need to repeat.

-The Director of Education makes a ruling during this meeting, as to whether or not the student has justifiable cause to re-take the TOEFL class

-If the student is approved to re-take the TOEFL class, regardless of the new grade earned, he/she cannot re-take this level another time.

-Students who initially earn a final grade of C in any other class (except TOEFL) may not retake the level
+Students who initially earn a final grade of C in any other class (except TOEFL) may not repeat the level

-Students who initially earn a final grade of D may repeat the level if it is offered in the next available session, without prior approval.
+Students who initially earn a final grade of D may repeat the level if it is offered in the next available session, without prior approval

-Students who initially earn a final grade of F must repeat the level if it is offered in the next available session or quit the program.
+Students who initially earn a final grade of F must repeat the level if it is offered in the next available session, or quit the program

-Students who repeat the level and then earn a final grade of D or F again may not retake the same level again and will be dismissed from IEC
+Students who repeat the level and then earn a final grade of F again may not retake the same level again and will be dismissed from IEC

 Continuing students may not repeat lower level classes.
 For example, once a student has passed Intermediate B and taken and completed Advanced A, they may not take Intermediate B again.